SY3141/RLCatan/README.md

 ## Deep Learning Training
 Navigate to training folder under \src\rlcatan\training Run
-`python3 looped_trainer.py -runs 5 -iterations 1000000`
+`python3 looped_trainer.py -runs 5 -iter 1000000`
-Iterations is the number of training steps, runs is how many times it is trained for those iterations
+Iter is the number of training steps, runs is how many times it is trained for those iterations